abluescarab/tModLoader-WingSlot/README.md

 ## Known Issues
 * Yoraiz0r's Spell eye glow doesn't work
 * Wings and character movement while flying will not display correctly in multiplayer
+* Custom location will sometimes move off screen when resizing window (use mod config to reset if needed)

 ## Mod Compatibility
 If your mod needs to access the items in the slots: